 Just to be clear: a literature review differs from a research paper in that a literature review is a summary and synthesis of the major arguments and thinking of experts on the topic you’re investigating, whereas a research paper supports a position or an opinion you have developed yourself as a result of your own analysis of a topic.

 Another advantage of doing a literature review is that it summarizes the intellectual discussion that has been going on over the decades—or centuries—on a specific topic and allows you to join in that conversation (what academics call academic discourse) from a knowledgeable position.

 The following presentation will provide you with the basic steps to follow as you work to complete a literature review.

 Seeing a sample literature review can be a helpful way to get started.
-Click on the image below to find a sample literature review written in APA style.
+Click on the image below to find a sample literature review written in APA 7th edition.
 In some browsers, you may need to download or save this file to be able to utilize all of its functionality.